linode/apl-docs/docs/for-ops/console/dashboard.md

 ## Prerequisites

-The Platform dashboard uses the Platform Grafana and prometheus to get it's information from.
+The Platform dashboard uses the Platform Grafana and Prometheus to get it's information from.
 Make sure both are enabled.

 ## Dashboard elements